fedora-ruby/railsbuild/README.md

 Does the builds of gems.
 It always tries to do a scratch-build first and if that goes fine, does a final build.
 Afterwards it waits for the build to become available and continues with the next gem.

+Once all the gems are built, it disable the bootstrapping of previously bootstrapped gems and builds them as well.